Tennis: Peng Shuai case prompts WTA ban on events in China | DW | 01.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The governing body of women's took the decision after Peng Shuai made an allegation of sexual abuse against a Chinese official.
-The WTA chairman said he worried about the safety of players at tournaments in China.
+The governing body of women's tennis took the decision after Shuai made an allegation of sexual abuse against a Chinese official.
+WTA chairman Steve Simon said he worried about player safety at tournaments in China.

 The issue first came to the fore when Peng Shuai made an allegation of sexual abuse against a Chinese official at the beginning of November

-The Women's Tennis Association (WTA) has banned all events taking place in China, the sport's governing body announced on Wednesday.
+The Women's Tennis Association (WTA) has banned all tournaments taking place in China, the sport's governing body announced on Wednesday.

 The announcement comes after Peng Shuai posted an allegation of sexual assault against a top Chinese government official on November 2.